Cisco ISE Administrator Accounts: CLI and GUI Access

 The output displays a log entry containing several details about the newly created account, excluding the password.
 The information is presented in the following order:

-The same event can also be verified using a different log file.
-An example output is shown below.
+The same event can also be verified in an alternative log file, with an example output shown below.

 2025-11-09 19:10:18,873 INFO [AdeSyslogProcessor][[]] cpm.infrastructure.systemconfig.syslogproc.AdeSyslogContent -:::::- SCH: InfraTCPMessage: msg: InfraUdpMessage: <130>Nov 9 19:10:18 ISE-NODE-2 CARSSetup[2990]: ADEAUDIT 1018, type=ADMIN, name=USER CONFIGURATION MODIFIED, username=adminCLI, cause=CLI User configuration has been modified, adminipaddress=10.0.0.1, interface=CLI, detail=Added user test with role: Admin state: Enabled successfully